vedranaa/gallery_maker/README.md

 See example html files generatied using gallery maker: [Fru Jensen](https://vedranaa.github.io/FJ/) and [posters2022](https://www2.imm.dtu.dk/courses/02506/posters2022.html).

 For the simplest use, navigate to a folder with images and run `gallery_maker`.
-This will fint images (jpg, png or gif) and create a html file of a gallery with images.
+(Note the underscore, not hyphen.
+Sorry about that.)
+This will find images (jpg, png or gif) and create a html file of a gallery with images.
 Images may be either directly in the folder or in one subfolder.

 ## SETUP
 Either install the package from PyPI with `pip install gallery-maker` or install from source with the following steps